Become a Junior Data Scientist at MassMutual

 We are always looking for highly motivated individuals to join MassMutual as junior data scientists and participate in our Data Science Development Program (DSDP).
 We are currently accepting applications for junior data scientist positions on a rolling basis through November 2019.
 The next development program training modules start in June 2020.

 We are looking for individuals who are comfortable working in a challenging, fast paced environment and are extremely self-motivated.
-Data science projects are often complex, therefore we are seeking individuals who are comfortable wrangling with unstructured, difficult problems and are comfortable thinking outside the box and taking initiative.
+Data science projects are often complex, so we hire individuals who are comfortable wrangling with unstructured, difficult problems and are comfortable thinking outside the box and taking initiative.
 Those who enjoy tackling complex tasks in a collaborative environment are well-suited to a position on our team.

 - Academic study or independent training in computational, quantitative, or technical fields, such as computer science or statistics